Chris Daly

-Christopher Edward Daly (born August 13, 1972) is a former member of the San Francisco Board of Supervisors.
-He represented District 6, serving from 2001 to 2011.
+Christopher Edward Daly (born August 13, 1972) is a former San Francisco Board of Supervisors member He represented District 6, serving from 2001 to 2011.
 He now lives in Fairfield, California, but commutes to Las Vegas, Nevada and Carson City, Nevada, where he works for the Nevada State Education Association.

 Background

-Daly grew up in Gaithersburg, Maryland and went to Laytonsville Elementary School and Gaithersburg Middle and High Schools; his father was a federal employee and consultant, and his mother an accountant.
+Daly grew up in Gaithersburg, Maryland and went to Laytonsville Elementary School and Gaithersburg Middle and High Schools; his father was a federal employee and consultant, and his mother was an accountant.
 Daly was valedictorian of his high school class and was drawn to service as a teenager through the 4-H club.
-He attended Duke University, where he and other activists convinced the school to spend $3 million for affordable housing.
+He attended Duke University, where he and other activists convinced the school to spend $3 million on affordable housing.
 He did not graduate.
 He moved to San Francisco in 1993, where he became involved in local politics through an advocacy group for homeless people called Mission Agenda.

 Daly is married to Sarah Low Daly, whom he met at the World Youth Festival in Havana, Cuba; they have two children.

 Political career

 Daly was first elected to office in 2000 in a near sweep for progressive candidates in supervisorial races.
 He ran on his credentials as a housing advocate in the Mission District.
 Daly was re-elected in 2002 and 2006.
-In the three contested elections, Daly received 8,472, 6,642, and 8,968 votes respectively.
+Daly received 8,472, 6,642, and 8,968 votes respectively in the three contested elections.

 Housing and homelessness

 Daly's legislative record focused primarily on housing and homelessness.
-He sponsored legislation to help low-income tenants of Single Room Occupancy (SRO) residential hotels, many of whom were located in his district.
-In 2005, Daly negotiated a planned development on Rincon Hill, where the property was rezoned to allow for highrise development in exchange for a higher percentage of affordable housing units and "community benefits" to non-profits in the area.
+He sponsored legislation to help low-income tenants of Single-room occupancy (SRO) residential hotels, many of whom were located in his district.
+In 2005, Daly negotiated a planned development on Rincon Hill, where the property was rezoned to allow for high-rise development in exchange for a higher percentage of affordable housing units and "community benefits" to non-profits in the area.
 Daly also received unanimous support for a plan to demolish and rebuild an apartment complex at Trinity Plaza in exchange for 590 affordable units.
 This was the first time in California history that a housing developer voluntarily allowed new construction to be covered by rent control.

 Critics of Daly's housing policies point to his attempt to ban tenancy-in-common apartment conversions, which they believe allow middle-income people to buy property in San Francisco.

-In June 2006, Daly sponsored the Eviction Disclosure Ordinance, which required real estate agents to inform buyers whether a tenant was evicted from a property they wish to purchase.
+In June 2006, Daly sponsored the Eviction Disclosure Ordinance, which required real estate agents to inform buyers whether a tenant was evicted from a property they wished to purchase.
 The ballot proposition won with 52 percent of the vote.

 In March 2007, Daly, chairman of the Budget and Finance Committee, introduced a proposal that would appropriate $28 million for affordable housing.
 In April 2007, Daly introduced another proposal that would appropriate an additional $15 million in services for seniors and families.
 Eight members of the Board of Supervisors passed the affordable housing measure, but Mayor Gavin Newsom refused to spend the money.